 Monsoon: IMD predicts heavy rains in Mumbai, other parts of Maharashtra

-New Delhi, Sep 04: The India Meteorological Department (IMD) has issued an 'orange alert' with forecast of enhancement in rainfall till September 6 in Mumbai, neighbouring cities of Thane, Palghar and interiors of Maharashtra.
+New Delhi, Sep 04: The India Meteorological Department (IMD) has issued a red alert for Mumbai for the next 24 hours owing to active weather systems leading to continuous downpour all across city and suburbs.

+Earlier, the IMD predicted an 'orange alert' with forecast of enhancement in rainfall till September 6 in Mumbai, neighbouring cities of Thane, Palghar and interiors of Maharashtra.

 The rains played a spoilsport in the Ganeshotsav in Mumbai on Tuesday as it increased traffic woes for the residents who had ventured outside their homes for Ganesh Visarjan.